karinait/fashion-classification/README.md

 ├── Pipfile		# Project top-level requirements (to be used with pipenv) ├── Pipfile.lock	# Required dependencies with specific versions (to be used with pipenv) ├── README.md		# Project documentation
-├── video/		# Folder that shows the lambda function being tested in AWS Lambda └── .gitignore		# Git ignore file
+├── scripts		# Scripts used for predictions and training ├── video/		# Folder that shows the lambda function being tested in AWS Lambda └── .gitignore		# Git ignore file
 ```